Interference Networks with No CSIT: Impact of Topology: Introduction

-This problem has been also considered in some prior works in the literature.
+This problem has also been considered in some prior works in the literature.
 In~\cite{localview}, a slow fading scenario is considered, in which the channel gains associated with existing links in the network remain constant.
 In this setting, authors have used a ``normalized sum-capacity'' metric in order to characterize the largest fraction of the sum-capacity-with-full-CSI that can be obtained when transmitters only know network topology and the gains of some local channels.
-Via the characterization of normalized sum-capacity for several classes of network topologies and development of two interference management strategies, namely Coded Set Scheduling and Independent Graph Scheduling, it has been shown that the knowledge about network topology can be effectively utilized to increase sum-capacity.
+Via the characterization of normalized sum-capacity for several classes of network topologies and development of two interference management strategies, namely Coded Set Scheduling and Independent Graph Scheduling, which exploit \emph{temporal neutralization} of interference, it has been shown that the knowledge about network topology can be effectively utilized to increase sum-capacity.

-In another work~\cite{jafar_old}, which is more related to this paper, a fast fading scenario is considered in which the channel gains of the existing links in the network are considered to be identically and independently distributed over time (with a sufficiently large coherence time) and also across the users.
+In another work~\cite{jafar_old}, a fast fading scenario is considered in which the channel gains of the existing links in the network are considered to be identically and independently distributed over time (with a sufficiently large coherence time) and also across the users.
 It has been shown that the DoF region of this problem is bounded above by the DoF region of a corresponding wireless index coding problem, and they are equivalent if both problems are restricted to linear solutions and the coherence time of the channels is sufficiently large.
 A similar approach has been taken in \cite{jafar}, in which a slow fading scenario is considered and the channel gain values are assumed to be sufficiently large to satisfy a minimum signal-to-noise ratio (SNR) at each receiver.
 It is shown that, quite interestingly, the degrees-of-freedom (DoF) of this problem has a counterpart in the capacity analysis of wired networks.
 This connection enabled the derivation of several outer bounds on the symmetric DoF, and the development of an interference-alignment-based achievability scheme.
 Also, necessary and sufficient conditions have been derived for networks to achieve a symmetric DoF of $\frac{1}{2}$.